MichaelGuoXY/LeetCodeReader/README.md

 # LeetCodeReader
-Helps you review leetcode problems on your phone
+# Review Leetcode problems on your mobile devices, cracking the coding interview is not a dream anymore!